Joscelyn Godwin

 Joscelyn Godwin (born 16 January 1945) is a historian of the occult and esotericism.
-He is also a musicologist and translator known for his work on ancient music, early music, paganism, and music in the occult, a harpsichordist, and an occasional composer.
+He is also a musicologist and translator known for his work on ancient music, early music, paganism, and music in the occult and spiritualism; a harpsichordist; and an occasional composer.

 Biography

 Godwin was born on 16 January 1945 at Kelmscott, Oxfordshire, England.
-He was the younger son of the artists Edward and Stephanie Scott-Godwin, the first permanent residents to occupy Kelmscott Manor after the family of William Morris.
+He is the younger son of the artists Edward and Stephanie Scott-Godwin, the first permanent residents to occupy Kelmscott Manor after the family of William Morris.

 He was educated as a chorister at Christ Church Cathedral School, Oxford, then at Radley College (Music Scholar), and Magdalene College, Cambridge (Music Scholar; B.A., 1965, Mus.
 B., 1966, M.A.
 1969).
 Moving to the US in 1966 he studied musicology at Cornell University, taught at Cleveland State University for two years, and then joined the Colgate University Music Department in 1971.
-He retired from Colgate in 2016 as Professor of Music Emeritus.
+He retired from Colgate in 2016 as Professor Emeritus of Music.

-He has written, edited or translated many books on occultism and pagan music, including: Harmonies of Heaven and Earth (on the spiritual dimensions of music); Music and the Occult (a study of occult philosophy and its expression in music); a biography of English physician and mystical philosopher Robert Fludd; Athanasius Kircher’s Theatre of the World (a biography of Kircher, the Jesuit, linguist, archaeologist and scholar); Arktos (an exploration of the mythology surrounding the Earth's polar regions); and Atlantis and the Cycles of Time.
+He has written, edited or translated many books on occultism and pagan music, including: Harmonies of Heaven and Earth (on the spiritual dimensions of music); Music and the Occult (a study of occult philosophy and its expression in music); a biography of English physician and mystical philosopher Robert Fludd; Athanasius Kircher’s Theatre of the World (a biography of Athanasius Kircher, a Jesuit, linguist, archaeologist and scholar); Arktos (an exploration of the mythology surrounding the Earth's polar regions); and Atlantis and the Cycles of Time.

-Wouter J. Hanegraaff described him as "one of the most knowledgeable and articulate scholars in the modern academic study of Western esotericism".
+Wouter Hanegraaff described him as "one of the most knowledgeable and articulate scholars in the modern academic study of Western esotericism".